 So this book was sent to me by the publisher as a “second look,” which means it came out a while back.
 I didn’t care, if I haven’t read a book then it is new to me.
 This is a contemporary romance of the rich boss & his assistant variety and that worked for me.

 Mason has some secrets he just doesn’t share.
 He has kept himself closed off, is basically punishing himself, and avoiding relationships.
 He is a tough taskmaster and expects his assistant to live, work and breathe whatever project is currently underway.
 In this case, it is a house flip in the small oceanside town.
 He goes through assistants so frequently that he doesn’t bother to learn their names; in this case, he calls Bilie “42”.
 Yep, there have been 41 assistants before her.
 He has her sign a tough contract, and off to work they go.
 But Billie, even though she really needs the money, is no pushover.
 And her pushing back causes sparks to fly.

 This was a very quick read, I would have like to know more about what they were doing in the renovation – rooms just were magically done.
 But that’s me and my HGTV mentality, I guess.
 It probably wasn’t such a big thing back in 2013 when this book was first published.
 It was an entertaining read, and that works for me.

 WINNING THE BOSS’S HEART by Hayson Manning.
 Entangled: Indulgence (September 9, 2013).
 ASIN B00EBRKWEC.
 220p.

 This entry was posted on Wednesday, February 12th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.